moluopro/matrices/README.md

 > [中文文档](https://github.com/Abandoft/Matrices/blob/master/README.ZH.md) &nbsp;&nbsp;&nbsp;[中文文档(Gitee)](https://gitee.com/abandoft/matrices/blob/master/README.ZH.md)
 > Grayscale releases are marked with '!', unimplemented functions are marked with '*'
 >> A major update has been released in version 1.2.0!
->> Due to a small number of compatibility violations, users of previous versions should consult the documentation before upgrading (The English documentation is not yet fully updated).
+>> Due to a small number of compatibility violations, users of previous versions should consult the documentation before upgrading (English documentation not fully updated).

 ****